 Profile

-Holt Island is owned and managed by Huntingdonshire District Council and is supported by the Friends of Holt Island Nature Reserve, a registered charity.
+Holt Island is is a 3.5 acre nature reserve close to the town centre owned and managed by Huntingdonshire District Council and supported by the Friends of Holt Island Nature Reserve, a registered charity.
 We are a voluntary group dedicated to the promotion, preservation and enhancement of this award-winning reserve.

-The Island is open from 10am – 4pm on Saturdays, Sundays and Bank Holidays between April and the end of October, subject to weather conditions and flooding.
-Visit our website for more information.
+The Island is open from 10am – 4pm on Saturdays, Sundays and Bank Holidays between April and the end of October, subject to weather conditions and flooding (check our website for up-to-date information).
+A 520-metre boardwalk makes it accessible to prams, wheelchairs and other mobility aids, and dogs are welcome if they are on leads.

 Map